ShiviPro/valyrian-vocal/README.md

 _This project is made with [Fun Translation's API](https://funtranslations.com/api/valyrian).
 Check them out, if you want more pop culture centric APIs or translators._

 _Please Note - Since I am using the public API(free version) calls, the web app only handles 5 requests per hour due to ratelimiting by Fun Translation's API.
 So only 5 translations can be done in an hour.
-I know it might sound brutal to hardcore fans; Least I did around this is preventing your translations from being unresponsive, by making the app tell you if all the translations for an hour have been exhausted or not._
+I know it might sound brutal to hardcore fans; Least I did around this is preventing your translations from being unresponsive, by making the app tell you if all the translations for an hour have been exhausted or not.
+And if exhausted, when to try again._